microsoftgraph/microsoft-graph-docs/concepts/quick_start_faq.md

 If you use the Office 365 REST APIs, you have to authenticate to each service you want to call.
 Microsoft Graph eliminates this complexity by unifying authentication and giving you access to all APIs via a single entry point.
 You can authenticate once and access information across multiple applications and services.

-The Microsoft Graph quick starts access three services with one authentication: Microsoft Account, OneDrive, and Outlook.
-Each quick start accesses information from Microsoft Account users' profiles, writes data to OneDrive (a photo), and generates an email using Outlook (including a link to the photo).
+The Microsoft Graph quick starts access three services with one authentication: Microsoft account, OneDrive, and Outlook.
+Each quick start accesses information from Microsoft account users' profiles, writes data to OneDrive (a photo), and generates an email using Outlook (including a link to the photo).

 The quick starts involve four steps:
 - Select your platform